imagej/imagej.github.io/pages/Introduction_into_Macro_Programming.md

 # The recorder

-Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc content="Plugins | Macros |
+Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc content='Plugins | Macros |
+Record...' %}

-Record..." %} and perform some actions.
-These actions will be recorded in the recorder window, and you can hit the *Create* button to open the recorded instructions in an editor:
+`and perform some actions.
+These actions will be recorded in the recorder window, and you can hit the `*`Create`*` button to open the recorded instructions in an editor:`

 ![Macro\_recorder.png](Macro_recorder.png "Macro_recorder.png")